-Formula 1 will host the inaugural Saudi Arabian Grand Prix in 2021 on what is expected to be the fastest street circuit that the sport has ever visited.
-The first race at Jeddah Corniche Circuit takes place on December 3-5.
+Formula 1 hosted the inaugural Saudi Arabian Grand Prix in 2021 on what is the fastest street circuit that the sport has ever visited.

-Formula 1 makes its first visit to Saudi Arabia for the penultimate round of the 2021 season.
-The race will take place on the 6.175km Jeddah Corniche Circuit.
-The city track will be the fastest street circuit on which F1 has ever raced.
-Jeddah Corniche Circuit will also be the second-longest circuit on the calendar, behind only Spa-Francorchamps.
+Formula 1 made its first visit to Saudi Arabia for the penultimate round of the 2021 season.
+Taking place on the 6.175km Jeddah Corniche Circuit, last year’s race was a highly dramatic affair.
+The city track is the fastest street circuit on which F1 has ever raced.
+Jeddah Corniche Circuit is also the second-longest circuit on the calendar, behind only Spa-Francorchamps.

 Formula 1’s plans for a race in Saudi Arabia first came to light in 2019.
 Jeddah Corniche Circuit is located on the banks of the Red Sea in Saudi Arabia’s second most populous city.
 Jeddah is the country’s most popular tourist region.
 It is considered as the gateway to the religiously important city of Mecca, which is a pilgrimage site for millions of Muslims each year.
 The addition of the Saudi Arabian Grand Prix to the F1 calendar was formally announced in November 2020.

-Though Jeddah Corniche Circuit features no fewer than 27 corners, over three quarters of the lap will be spent at full throttle.
-There will be three DRS zones for the inaugural Saudi Arabian Grand Prix.
-The race will be held at night, avoiding the high 35oC daytime temperatures in Jeddah.
+Though Jeddah Corniche Circuit features no fewer than 27 corners, over three quarters of the lap is spent at full throttle.
+There were three DRS zones for the inaugural Saudi Arabian Grand Prix.
+The race is held at night, avoiding the high 35oC daytime temperatures in Jeddah.

 The circuit was designed by Carsten Tilke, son of Hermann Tilke – the designer of most recent additions to the Formula 1 calendar.
 Construction of the circuit was run to tight deadlines, with some fearing that the track would not be ready in time for the scheduled race date.
 The final asphalt layering process was complete just weeks before the inaugural race.